michelle-pika/test-discord-bot/README.md

 DISCORD_PRO_ROLE_NAME=Pro
 ```

-## How to get the Discord Bot Token
+## How to get the Discord Bot Token and set Bot Permissions
+1. Go to the Discord Developer Portal
+2. Click on "New Application" button
+3. Go to "Bot" section and set Bot's name and icon
+4. Under "TOKEN" click "Copy" or "Reset" to get the bot token.
+This is the `DISCORD_BOT_TOKEN` you will use.
+5. Go to "OAuth2" section.
+Under "SCOPES", select "bot."
+6. In "BOT PERMISSIONS" section, select the permissions your bot needs to operate as intended.
+It is best practice to give the bot the least privileges.
+I only checked 1) "Manage Roles" and 2) "Read Messages/View Channels."
+7. Copy the Generated URL at the bottom and past it into your web browser.
+8. Select the server you want to invite the bot to and click "Authorize."
+9. Ensure that the bot has the necessary permissions in the Discover server by right clicking the server --> "Server Settings" --> "Roles" --> select the bot's role --> "Permissions" --> Make sure that 1) "Manage Roles" is checked off and 2) [This is outside the "Permissions" section, now in the overall "Roles" section] The bot's role is positioned higher than the other roles (drag and drop)

-### To Do
+# To Do
 1. The Pika team will probably change the role names, which would just be editing the last 4 variables in the `.env.local` file.
 Check with the Pika team before deploying to Prod.
-2. Update the web hook in supabase to the correct URL
+10. Update the web hook in supabase to the correct URL

-### Testing
+# Testing
 1. Created a new Next.js test project
 2. Put the API endpoint in `app/api/discord-bot`
-3. Deployed to Vercel
+11. Deployed to Vercel
-4. Changed the web hook to use the URL of the new test project
+12. Changed the web hook to use the URL of the new test project
-5. Test with Postman (see next section)
+13. Test with Postman (see next section)
-6. Test with Supabase updates (see next section)
+14. Test with Supabase updates (see next section)
-7. Once working, copy it back to the Pika codebase
+15. Once working, copy it back to the Pika codebase

 ## Test with Postman
 1. Run `npm run dev`